glngn/sbt-alldocs/README.md

 # sbt-alldocs

-Put **all**ies for all compiler targets is, even on small projects, a large number of files to decompress from jar files.
-In particular, I've found windows to be exceptionally slow at this.
-The recommended pattern is for the organizations CI/CD to deploy this artifact to a local server.

-Failure to generate project documentation does not result in the command failing.
-The project documentation will be, however, missing from the index.
-The first part is intentional.
-The second part conta the documentation for a project in one place.
+Put **all** the documentation for a project in one place.
 Defaults to an `alldocs` folder under project root.
 Suitable for distribution of an alldocs for an alljar (aka uberjar).
 This will include all compiler version targets as well.
 Resulting in a large, but complete, set of documentation.